Welcoming Workplace

 What advice do you have for people who want to help create a more inclusive environment but aren't sure where to start?

 Look inside yourself, first.
 You may have the best intentions towards the people you communicate with, but implicit bias plays in the day-to-day functioning of all of us.
-This article explains implicit (racial) bias.
-In my opinion, the first step to attempt to remove bias is to acknowledge it.

 Our Workforce in Action